akamalas5/Building-Knowledge-Graph-for-Digital-Thread/README.md

-# Knowledge Graph - Connectig the dots and Establishing digital thread between Product life cycle Phases
+# Knowledge Graph - Connecting the dots to establish the Digital Thread across Product Life Cycle Phases

  The knowledge base associated with each of the life cycles of the product data as it evolves from concepts to final product in use (functional/compliance requirements,  digital design, digital simulation, manufacturing and in use/service) needs to be seamlessly connected digitally so that data remains as single source of truth and are consumed by downstream/upstream phases in context without duplicating or distorting.
 However this is not the case because the  manufacturing companies have legacy of many years and have  adopted to newer systems specific to domains as per the business requirements.
 The typical product life cycle includes market research, concepts creation, product attributes/configurations, product specification to satisfy functional and regulatory/compliance requirements, product design engineering methodologies, Manufacturing, Product warranty support and product in service.
 The data associated with these are huge, diverse and fast growing and have all the characteristics of big data and associated  challenges in processing and generating insights.
 Given the diversity of the People/process/data elements, the data remains in silos with fragile connectivity across the phases which adds complexity, results in re-work, data duplications, mis representations.
 These issues can be addressed if the data is harmonized across the product life cycle to enable taxonomy for product data with ontology to identify concepts and their relationships.
 Such a representation will aid in establishing the digital connection between the data sources across the life cycle of product with traceability and connections.